White House Shakes Up Legal Team Amid Public Duel Over Mueller Subpoena

 The shakeup in Trump's coterie of legal advisers is taking place as two camps within it appear to be dueling over how to handle a prospective interview between Trump and the investigative team of Justice Department special counsel Robert Mueller.

 One camp, apparently led by Giuliani, wants to keep the door open to an interview.
-It cites the downsides of not accommodating Mueller: he has threatened to issue a subpoena to try to compel Trump to appear before a grand jury.
+It cites the downsides of not accommodating Mueller: He has threatened to issue a subpoena to try to compel Trump to appear before a grand jury.

 That could either spark a drawn-out courtroom war — one in which the White House is seen at a disadvantage — or lead to Trump invoking his Fifth Amendment right not to give evidence, with the concomitant political risks.

 Another camp, which had been led by Dowd, wants to take its chances and give Mueller the stiff-arm.
-Both internal and external advisers to Trump have said the risks are too great in him sitting down for an interview with Mueller or other investigators.
+Both internal and external advisers to Trump have said the risks are too great in his sitting down for an interview with Mueller or other investigators.

 That camp appeared to be making its case this week by outlining, also via the Times, the breadth and detail that Mueller and his investigators would want to cover in a prospective interview with the president.